Connect with us

 Schools will maintain relaxed COVID policies for new school year

 Schools have been required to offer in-person learning as their primary method of instruction since the start of last school year.
-Local school boards are to develop their own specific policies regarding virtual options, but are required to ensure that students receive direct instruction from a teacher for the same number of minutes each day that they would in-person.
-Any other decisions regarding masking, quarantining, sanitation, and vaccination have been made by districts at the local level for the last year.ย
+Local school boards are allowed to develop their own specific policies regarding virtual options, but are required to ensure that students receive direct instruction from a teacher for the same number of minutes each day that they would in-person.
+Any other decisions regarding masking, quarantining, sanitation, and vaccination have been made by districts at the local level for the last year.

 The new school year begins as, COVID-19 cases are rising in Mississippi, with 1,705 positive cases on July 27 compared to 105 at the beginning of May.
 While high, they have not yet climbed to the levels seen during the delta and omicron waves.
-The Mississippi Department of recently announced that families can receive eight rapid tests each month through their county health department.
+The Mississippi State Department of Health recently announced that families can receive eight rapid tests each month through their county health department.

 Policies vary from district to district, but most appear to be relaxing or maintaining relaxed COVID safety protocols for the upcoming school year, which begins for most districts in early August.